Table of Contents Search for printer HOME

 <=Climatologists

 Next the Wisconsin team reviewed carbon-14 dates of pollen from around the end of the last ice age.
-In 1968, they reported evidence for a rapid shift around 10,500 years ago, and by "rapid" they meant a change in the mix of tree species within less than a century (they quoted a "half-life" as short as 55 years).
+In 1968, they reported evidence for a rapid shift around 10,500 years ago — and by "rapid" they meant a change in the mix of tree species within less than a century (they quoted a "half-life" as short as 55 years).
 Perhaps the Younger Dryas was not just a local Scandinavian anomaly.

 Bryson and his collaborators were developing a systematic technique for translating their counts of different kinds of pollens into a record of rainfall and temperature.
 It was a technique "built on a foundation of debatable assumptions," as one reviewer observed, yet still "a major step forward."
-They produced for the American Midwest the most accurate, detailed, and comprehensive climate record available anywhere.(26) Looking at hundreds of carbon-14 dates spanning the past dozen millennia — dates that improvements had made accurate enough to give a reasonable correlation among widely dispersed sites — they believed they could confirm Bryson's disturbing conclusion.
+They produced for the American Midwest the most accurate, detailed, and comprehensive climate record available for any region.(26) Looking at hundreds of carbon-14 dates spanning the past dozen millennia — dates that improvements had now made accurate enough to give a reasonable correlation among widely dispersed sites — they believed they could confirm Bryson's disturbing conclusion.
 Climate change generally did not come smoothly, but in a steplike pattern; periods of "quasi-stable" climate ended in swift transitions.(27) In a 1974 followup, they spoke more boldly of stable periods interrupted by catastrophic "discontinuities," when "dramatic climate change occurred in a century or two at most."(28) The "at most" was a confession that the power of pollen studies was limited.
 For even if the climate changed overnight, it could take a century or more for the mix of trees in a forest to evolve until it accurately reflected the new conditions.

 =>Simple models